This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Gastown will always be my favourite Vancouver neighbourhood.
 The cobblestones.
 The twinkly lights.
 Those brick buildings.
 Tuesday trivia at The Lamplighter.
 Fishbowls and birthday treats at Steamworks.
 TACOFINO.
 Anyway, it would be a crime if you missed seeing Gastown while visiting Vancouver.
 Walking through the neighbourhood tops most definitely tops my free things to do in Vancouver list.
 I personally think it looks better at night too.

 Particularly in summer, there are so many free festivals and markets happening in Vancouver.
 My favourites include the Richmond Night Market (a cheap-but-not-free option), Shipyards Night Market, Italian Day on Commercial Drive, Celebration of Light, Khatsahlano and Canada Day celebrations at Canada Place.
 But there’s also the Vancouver Pride Parade, the Vancouver International Jazz Festival… SO many options.
-I tell you, summertime in Vancouver is the bomb.
+I tell you, summertime in Vancouver is the best!

 Robson Square in downtown Vancouver hosts events throughout the year.
 In winter, there’s free ice skating available.
 I’m too uncoordinated to take part in such an activity, but if you’re more graceful than me check it out.
 Robson Square also hosts free Friday and Sunday night dance classes in the summertime (ballroom and salsa respectively).